dafnifacility/dafni-example-models/matlab-hello-world-model/README.md

   should see a `hello-world` image listed as well as another image or two that Matlab has downloaded for you, you can ignore these extra images we only need the `hello-world` image.
-- At this point we no longer need Matlab, navigate the terminal you opened to check the `hello-world` image exists, or open a new terminal and navigate it, to your local copy of this folder.
+- At this point we no longer need Matlab, and all commands from this point should be executed in a terminal.
+Navigate this terminal to your local copy of this folder.
 - Once you have your terminal pointing at this folder then you can build the Docker image for this Model using
   ```bash